Roles and permissions: overview

 Admin

-Example: A member of the C-suite responsible for day-to-day business operations that has executive power, handling user accounts, configuring vaults and wallets, and managing security settings.
+Example: A member of the C-suite that has executive power and is responsible for day-to-day business operations, including handling user accounts, configuring vaults and wallets, and managing security settings.

 Proposer